awsdocs/amazon-rds-user-guide/doc_source/User.SQLServer.Options.S3-integration.md

 S3 integration tasks run sequentially and share the same queue as native backup and restore tasks\.
 At maximum, you can have only two tasks in progress at any time in this queue\.
 It can take up to five minutes for the task to begin processing\.

-### Downloading Files from an Amazon S3 Bucket to an SQL Server DB Instance<a name="Appendix.SQLServer.Options.S3-integration.using.download"></a>
+### Downloading Files from an Amazon S3 Bucket to a SQL Server DB Instance<a name="Appendix.SQLServer.Options.S3-integration.using.download"></a>

 To download files from an S3 bucket to an RDS SQL Server DB instance, use the Amazon RDS stored procedure `msdb.dbo.rds_download_from_s3` with the following parameters\.